 National Pretzel Day seems to have been started in 2012 as a promotion for pretzels.
 It is observed annually April 26th.

-In the News and Trending for National Pretzel DayUpdated Wendy's, Auntie Anne's and more have Pretzel Day deals Monday
+In the News and Trending for National Pretzel DayUpdated National Pretzel Day: Auntie Anne's Is Giving Away Free Pretzels on Tuesday

 National Pretzel Day Facts

 National Pretzel Day Top Events and Things to Do

 National Pretzel Day References and Related SitesThe Pretzel: A Twisted History recipes.howstuffworks.com: Pretzel Facts